yuzhy8701/rules_rust/examples/bzlmod/cross_compile/README.md

 )
 ```

-The default visibility at the top of the file means that all targets in this BUILD file will be public by default, which
-is sensible because cross-compilation targets are usually used across the entire project.
+The default visibility at the top of the file means that all targets in this BUILD file will be public by default, which is sensible because cross-compilation targets are usually used across the entire project.
+The platform BUILD file also defines the constraint values for Apple platform, both on x86_64 and aarch64.

 It is important to recognize that the platform rules use the constraint values to map those constraints to the target
 triplets of the Rust toolchain.
-If you somehow see errors that says some crate couldn't be found with triple xyz, then
-one of two things happened.
+If you somehow see errors that says some crate couldn't be found with triple xyz, then one of two things happened.

 Either you forgot to add a triple to the Rust toolchain.
 Unfortunately, the error message
 doesn't always tell you the correct triple that is missing.
 However, in that case you have to double check if for each